 ‘We are hoping and praying that this threatening situation can be over soon.’

-Please pray for Indonesia:
+Please pray with us for Indonesia:

 - As many Indonesians as possible will receive vaccinations in the coming days and heed the tight restrictions now in place.